optframe/optframe/docs/source/quickstart_continued.rst

 ^^^^^^^^^^^^

 We read a matrix of distances between pairs of cities (considering Euclidean distance), and store in a structure named ProblemContext.
+Note that we round the result to int, just to allow precise value calculation (but one may use float or double, and then manage the floating-point errors).
 Do not forget to #include helpers from optframe namespace, such as Matrix and Scanner.

 ..